 Mr. Oppenheimer graduated magna cum laude from Harvard Law School, where he was an Executive Editor of the Harvard Law Review.

 United States ex rel.
 Ruckh v.
 CMC II, LLC (M.D.
-Fla., 11th Cir.): Represented qui tam relator in False Claims Act suit involving fraudulent billing by Florida skilled nursing facilities.
+Fla.): Represented qui tam relator in False Claims Act suit involving fraudulent billing by Florida skilled nursing facilities.
 Successful trial led to a nearly $350 million judgment.
-Currently represent Relator in appellate proceedings.

-In re American Realty Capital Properties, Inc. (S.D.N.Y.): Represented corporate and individual affiliates of AR Capital, LLC in individual and class action securities fraud cases, derivative litigation, and government investigations arising out of the restatement by American Realty Capital Properties, Inc. of previously issued financial statements.
+In re American Realty Capital Properties, Inc. (S.D.N.Y.): Represented corporate and individual clients in individual and class action securities fraud cases, derivative litigation, and government investigations arising out of the restatement of previously issued financial statements by a publicly traded company.

 U.S. Forest Service v.
 Cowpasture River Preservation Ass’n (U.S.)